jahdielreeve/swipesmart-extension/README.md

 # SpendSmart

 A lightweight credit-card recommendation engine for Singapore, powered by FastAPI, Streamlit, and a Chrome Extension.

-This app helps users instantly find the **best credit card** for miles or cashback based on:
+This project helps users instantly find the **best credit card** for miles or cashback based on:
 * Merchant URL (e.g. shopee.sg, agoda.com)
 * MCC category mapping
 * Online vs offline spend